 Presenter/s: Barry Chilibeck

-Topics covered: beavers, Canada, fish passage, hydraulics, lessons learned, risk, sediment transport, and stream
+Topics covered: beavers, canada, fish passage, hydraulics, lessons learned, risk and resilience, sediment transport, and stream

 Landslides are a physical process that had an undeniable effect on the landscapes within the Pacific Northwest.
 Recently, they have been experienced on several rivers that have affected Pacific salmon in profound ways.
 This talk is going to look at several recent landslides on rivers with Pacific Salmon and other fisheries resources, the effects on the communities and people that depend on fish, the work done to mitigate the physical and biological damage, and lasting influences and future risks.